-For a limited production run beginning on June 19 (Juneteenth)—the holiday that commemorates the emancipation of enslaved African Americans throughout the Confederate States of America—visitors can experience FOURTEEN, a moving theatrical performance that sheds new light on the Reconstruction era and the ratification of the 14th Amendment.
-Through dramatic interpretation of original texts, such as Frederick Douglass’s open letter “To My Old Master,” the 35-minute performance brings to life the leaders, influential figures, and everyday Americans who were central to the era.
+Experience FOURTEEN, a moving theatrical performance that sheds light on the Reconstruction era and the ratification of the 14th Amendment.
+Through dramatic interpretation of original texts, the 35-minute performance—which is presented in conjunction with the National Constitution Center’s permanent exhibit, Civil War and Reconstruction: The Battle for Freedom and Equality—brings to life the leaders, influential figures, and everyday Americans who were central to the Reconstruction era.

 FOURTEEN is created in collaboration and consultation with nationally recognized, award-winning artists and scholars.